moccalotto/kaos/_rulebook/main.md

 top_menu: true
 rank: -1
 ---
-KAOS is a system of lightweight roleplaying game *guidelines*.
+KAOS is a set of lightweight tabletop roleplaying game guidelines.
 It is meant for experienced and creative gamers, who have the confidence and common sense to use a system that does not have rules for every concievable scenario.

 Round fractions down,
-modify the rules to yor needs, use common sense, and *Have Fun!*.
+change the rules to suit your style, use common sense,

-## Characters
+*Have Fun!*.

-This section describes how to create a character.
+# Characters
-Before you start, make sure you have read this chapter in its entirety.
+Before you begin creating your character, make sure you have read this chapter in its entirety.

-Also get/make a character sheet on which to write your scores, choices, skills, etc.
+Also get/make a character sheet.

-### Attributes
+## Attributes
 There are six attributes that quantify a KAOS character:

 **Strength** (STR),